Frequently Asked Questions

 Can I drive the Switchblade in a carpool lane?

-Most states in the U.S. have regulations which allow motorcyles such as the Switchblade to travel in the carpool lane without stickers.
+Most states in the U.S. have regulations which allow motorcycles such as the Switchblade to travel in the carpool lane without stickers.
 Check your local regulations, but in most cases it should be allowed.
+In other countries, local regulations should be checked.

 Are the controls different for flying vs. driving?